Macedonian Ruins

 The Last Week

-That last week of years is known as the tribulation period is focused on Israel.
+That last week of years, known as the tribulation period, is focused on Israel.
 It is also called the time of "Jacob’s trouble" since its purpose for Israel is “to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place.”
 Israel will be saved by it:

 Now these are the words which the Lord spoke concerning Israel and concerning Judah:…Alas! for that day is great, so that none is like it: it is even the time of Jacob’s trouble; but he shall be saved out of it.”
 Jeremiah 30:4, 7.

-Please note, this is clearly identified as an event that focuses on Israel and Judah, the 10 tribes and the 2 tribes respectively which comprise the original 12 tribes.
+Please note: This is clearly identified as an event that focuses on Israel and Judah, the ten tribes and the two tribes, respectively, that comprise the original 12 tribes.

 Timing the Rapture

-There are three main positions related to the timing within a 7-year time of Jacob’s Trouble.14 They assume that all seven years represent tribulation with the last three and half years being the really tumultuous ones presentative of God's wrath.
+There are three main positions related to the timing within a seven-year period of Jacob’s Trouble.14 They assume that all seven years represent tribulation, with the last three and a half years being the really tumultuous ones, presentative of God's wrath.

 Pre-Tribulation–just before Jacob’s Trouble begins.

-Mid-Tribulation–in the middle of the 7 years or before God pours out His wrath on the earth.
+Mid-Tribulation–in the middle of the seven years or before God pours out His wrath on the earth.

 Post-Tribulation–at the end of Jacob’s Trouble.

-I believe that the confusion and the timing of two of these positions come from a failure to correctly identify the audience to whom these things were written—more on that coming.
+I believe the confusion and the timing of two of these positions come from a failure to identify the audience to whom these things were written correctly—more on that coming.

-What is seldom, if ever, addressed is the reason for a rapture event.
+What is seldom, if ever addressed, is the reason for a rapture event.
 Why have a rapture?
-Is it necessary, does it have a purpose, or is it simply a display of power?
+Is it necessary, does it have a purpose, or is it simply a show of power?

 How do the three positions on the “rapture”—Pre-Tribulation, Mid-Tribulation, and Post-Tribulation—stand up to purpose?